AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 You see, unlike operating systems that change once every two years or so, IDEs and Editors evolve all the time, especially JetBrains IDEs (but VSCode, Sublime, etc as well).

-Therefore it requires constant maintenance, constantly checking what's new and what's broken and fix it accordingly.
+Therefore, it requires constant maintenance, constantly checking what's new and what's broken and fix it accordingly.
 If you check the state of the plugin a few years ago you'd see that it is completely different to what it is today.
-Perhaps the core have stayed the same but it has a lot of new features, improvements etc.
+Perhaps the core have stayed the same, but it has a lot of new features, improvements etc.

 So paying up one-time would only be good if you never update your IDE.
 If that's your case, well then it's another story.
 If there is enough demand I can try to make support for "specific builds" which would cost less than the annual license since it